 The Committee on Ministry & Counsel (M&C) fosters the spiritual life and good order of the Yearly Meeting as a whole and at Annual Session.
 Responsibilities include encouraging communication among meetings and worship groups; serve as a resource for local M&C committees; coordinating with other standing committees about trends and needs within the Yearly Meeting; planning retreats and other educational opportunities.
 Responsibilities during Annual Session include orientation for first-time attenders at Annual Session; presentation of the State of the Meeting reports; Meeting for Memorials; care of the spiritual needs of individual attenders as needed; care of the closing Meeting for Worship.

 The Outreach & Visitation Committee seeks ways to provide and stimulate personal visitation and other forms of communication throughout the Yearly Meeting, with a particular concern for Preparative Meetings, Worship Groups, and Friends isolated from any organized group.
-The work of the committee is meant to coordinate with and support Monthly Meetings, Quarterly Meetings, and NPYM’s Ministry and Oversight Committee in their respective responsibilities in this area.
+The work of the committee is meant to coordinate with and support Monthly Meetings, Quarterly Meetings, and NPYM’s Ministry and Counsel Committee in their respective responsibilities in this area.

 The Nominating Committee carefully considers the needs of the Yearly Meeting positions and asks